 "Help!
-A tailor butchered my jeans," are words often expressed to us from those with coveted selvedge jeans who put their faith in traditional tailors and local dry cleaners.
-"Can they be fixed," they ask?
-Unfortunately, some people learn the hard way that do-it-yourself (DIY) and tailoring techniques for dress pants don't work correctly, or look appealing, before coming to us for professional denim work.
+A tailor butchered my jeans," are words often expressed to us from those with coveted selvage jeans who put their faith in traditional tailors and local dry cleaners.
+As well, some people learn the hard way that do-it-yourself (DIY) and dress pant tailoring techniques don't work correctly, or look appealing on jeans before coming to us for professional denim alterations.

 With the following images, we will take you through the step-by-step process of undoing a bad tapering job and re-sewing the jeans correctly.
-We pick-up the process after removing the hem and inseam darts.
+We pick up the process below after removing the hem and inseam darts:

-We took apart the outseam which was a glaring eyesore to anyone who knows selvedge denim, so it could be sewn back together with a proper 1/2" seam allowance.
-Making matters worse, it was mind-boggling to find the previous tailor tapered the outseam up past the pocket bags, into the hip area.
+We took apart the outseam, which was a glaring eyesore to anyone who knows selvage denim.
+The goal: sew it back together with a proper 1/2" seam allowance.
+Making this job worse, the previous tailor tapered the outseam, up past the pocket bags and into the hip area.

-With the selvedge back to its original spec and look, we pull out the double-needle chain stitching at the inseam.
-This is so we can begin correctly tapering the jeans.
+Now that the selvage is back to its original spec and look, we pull out the double-needle chain stitching at the inseam.
+This allows us to begin correctly tapering the jeans.

-To evenly draft the new tapered leg, the jeans are opened positioning the selvedge outseams as the center point.
+To evenly draft the new tapered leg, the jeans are opened with the selvage outseams as the center point.
 The requested measurements are drawn from the hem and eased out just above the knee.

-We pick-out the loose stitches leftover from un-doing the seams of the previous work.
-If left in, they will be harder to remove from the new sewing.
+We pick out the loose stitches leftover from un-doing the seams of the previous work.
+If left in, they will be much harder to remove later or cause errors in the stitching.

 As predicted, holes from the previous work are visible.
-We press flat the new outseams and holes, trying to minimize the effects.
-A note of advice.
-If this happens to your jeans, don't wear them.
-Send them for repair ASAP.
-Wearing the jeans will cause fading and aging, making the seam lines more visible.
+We press flat the new outseams and holes to try to minimize the damage.
+A note of advice: If your jeans are incorrectly altered, don't wear them!
+Send them in for repair ASAP.
+Wearing the jeans will cause fade marks, making the seam lines more visible.

 The inseams are marked and ready for lap seam sewing.
 The chalk marks help us to precisely hit the key points at the crotch and hems.

-With the tapered inseams sewn back together at the requested specs, the jeans are close to finishing.
-With jeans that have double-stitched lap seam, there's no good DIY way to taper denim jeans.
-The fabric and seams are just too heavy for home and the lightweight industrial machines used by local cleaners or tailoring shops.
+With the tapered inseams sewn back together at the requested specs, the jeans are close to being finished.
+In jeans with a double-stitched lap seam, there's no good DIY way to taper.
+The fabric and seams are just too heavy for home sewing machines and lightweight industrial machines used by local cleaners or tailoring shops.

-The hip, as mentioned before was altered.
-The topstitching was partially removed up to the hand pocket opening, leaving a harsh light area where the bar tack was sewn.
+As mentioned earlier, the hip was altered.
+The topstitching was partially removed up to the pocket opening, leaving a harsh light area where the bar tack was sewn.
 Our new stitching was re-sewn directly over the original line and we applied a new bar tack.
-One thing you are very unlikely to get with DIY or tailoring efforts is proper heavy-duty bar tacking.
+A proper heavy-duty bar tack is one thing you are very unlikely to find with DIY or tailoring efforts.

 Chainstitch hemming is applied, and the jeans get a final pressing.
-The customer now has a pair of jeans he can wear and roll the hem if he chooses to, with confidence.
+The customer now has a pair of jeans they can wear with confidence.
+If desired, even roll the hem.